Not many credit cards automatically double your rewards. This one does.

 Discover is one of those quirky brands that seems to have found its niche.
-People rave about the card’s customer service, and it’s a popular choice for busy people who don’t have time to figure out confusing reward programs.
+People rave about the card’s customer service.
+It’s a popular choice for busy people who don’t have time to figure out confusing reward programs.

 In 2013, Discover abruptly terminated its line of cards and replaced them with one card to rule them all — the Discover “it” card.
 The Discover it offered competitive rewards, interest-free promotional financing, and some great perks.
 Last year, Discover released an “it Chrome” version with a different rewards structure.
-The latest member of the Discover it family is the “it Miles” card, and it turns out to be my favorite card of the bunch.
+The latest member of the Discover it family is the “it Miles” card.
+It turns out to be my favorite card of the bunch.

 How “it Miles” works